 Healthy Made Simple

-The easiest answer is, if it’s ” real food” — if it comes from a plant or animal that was raised without chemicals, and has been minimally processed — it is healthy.
+Healthy doesn’t have to be complicated.
+It’s simple really, if it’s “real food” — meaning it comes from a plant or animal that was raised without chemicals, and has been minimally processed — it is healthy.
 It really is that easy!

 If it is man-made, has chemicals in it, has unpronounceable ingredients — it’s not healthy.